 The Master of Science Communication Outreach is an exciting one-year graduate program in communication for science, engineering and technology graduates.
 Its capstone experience is graded participation in a troupe of touring science show presenters.

-Jointly run by the Centre for the Public Awareness of Science at The Australian National University and Questacon – The National Science and Technology Centre, the program includes travel to remote and regional areas of Australia while staffing the Shell Questacon Science Circus.
+Run jointly by the Australian National Centre for the Public Awareness of Science and Questacon – The National Science and Technology Centre, the program includes travel to remote and regional areas of Australia while staffing the Shell Questacon Science Circus.

 For about 14 weeks of the 40 week program, students tour regional Australia while working for the Shell Questacon Science Circus.
 Each year, we travel to different locations.
 As well as undertaking practical training on the road, there is also a little 'down time' to relax and unwind.

 Graduates of the program have gone on to work in diverse and exciting areas across the field of science communication, including:

 - television stations and radio networks in Australia e.g. for Triple J, Catalyst and Carbon Cops